 Civilization’s primary objective is to optimize human comfort and security.
 Tool use, from the stone axe onward, has done this by giving us an edge over life in the wild.
 If you doubt this, consider for a moment life without electricity, then life without iron, and finally life without stone tools.
 Without tools, we would live a simple hard life in the wild.

 As with all animals, we instinctively seek comfort and security.
-In the wild, natural circumstances ‘push back’ on this drive, leaving an animal more or less balanced.
-Our successful quest to maximize comfort and security through tools use allows us to avoid much of this natural ‘push back’.
+In the wild, natural circumstances push back on this drive, leaving an animal more or less balanced.
+Our successful quest to maximize comfort and security through tool use allows us to avoid much of this natural self-balancing pushback.

-Yet, thought, and the naming that thought embodies, is the primary tool that has enabled all the other tools.
-The power and success of thought must boost the overall cognitive certainty we feel, and from an arrogance of certainty arise our difficulty.
+Nevertheless, thought, and the naming that thought embodies, is the primary tool that has enabled all the other tools.
+The power and success of thought must boost the overall cognitive certainty we feel, and this arrogance of certainty only serves to add to our difficulties.
 As chapter 71 warns, Not to know yet to think that one knows will lead to difficulty.

 Knowledge of the constant is known as discernment.